department-of-veterans-affairs/caseflow/docs/tech-specs/2021-09-27-same-appeal-substitution.md

 ### Recommendation
-I recommend Option 1, using the existin appellant substitution code and having the appeal and source appeal be the same appeal.
+I recommend Option 1, using the existing appellant substitution code and having the appeal and source appeal be the same appeal.
 I've already written a test to prove that this approach is sustainable.
 Also, it doesn't require any changes to the database, and it would require minimal, if any, changes to the front-end logic around conditional rendering of alerts.

 ### Additional Options From Team Discussion of Tech Spec
 TBA

 `*` I want to acknowledge that other tests on the draft PR failed.
 I didn't fix all of the breaking tests because I thought that would venture into actual implementation of the proposed change, which is not in scope for working on a tech spec.
+A note on the failing tests: 24 tests failed, 1 of which was a bva dispatch return flow feature test that had already been marked as flaky.
+The remaining 23 failing tests were appellant substitution model tests, which I expected to fail due to the change in model validations.
+I (Eileen) personally think the tests about task creation will be trickier to fix than the tests about AOD/CAVC status and copying issues to the target appeal, however, that may be a reflection of which area of the codebase I personally know better.

+23 appellant substitution model tests